-If HB 1077 is signed into law by the Governor, two of the three forms will be updated slightly.
-The Certification Letter will be updated to include the legislative change allowing for "improving court technology" as an allowable expenditure.
-The Revenue Projections Form will remove the "Issuance of a Summons" and "Traffic Admin.
+With HB 1077 being signed into law, two of the three forms have been updated slightly.
+The Certification Letter is updated to include the legislative change allowing for "improving court technology" as an allowable expenditure.
+The Revenue Projections Form is updated to remove the "Issuance of a Summons" and "Traffic Admin.
 Fees" Ch.
 2008-111 lines.
-These potential updated versions are included in the meeting packet.

-The Needs-Based Budget Workgroup developed a proposed added introductory tab to the Budget Issues Request Form providing guidelines and helpful resources for the budget submissions.
+As a reminder, the Needs-Based Budget Workgroup developed a proposed introductory tab for the Budget Issues Request Form providing guidelines and helpful resources for the budget submissions.
 If approved by the committee, this narrative will be added to the budget instructions document as well.